2022 WORLD CHAMPIONSHIP WOMEN

 The tournament will be historically as the first Womens World Championship to be played indoors in the newly built Gubbängen Skate and Bandy Arena January 9-16.

 Last time Sweden arranged World Championship for women was back in 2008.
 Bandy has a strong foothold in the Stockholm region and there will probably be a big audience to see and experience women’s bandy on the highest level.
-Sweden is the reigning champion after the victory against Russia in the final in Olso in Norway in 2020.
+Sweden is the reigning champion after the World Championship in Olso in Norway in 2020.